 5. Can you get your well woman exam, breast exams, and gynecological care at Parsley?

 The short answer: you still need to have an OBGYN.

 In order to get the best care, well woman exams and pap smears should be done by doctors who do them routinely and specialize in gynecology.
 But Parsley Health does do a lot of women’s health that your OBGYN probably doesn’t do from a functional medicine perspective:

-- Fertility support with blood tests, herbs, diet and detoxification support and referrals.
+- Fertility support with blood tests, herbs, diet, and detoxification recommendations and referrals.

-- Hormone balancing – from PMS and PCOS to menopause, including bioidentical hormone support.
+- Hormone balancing – from PMS and PCOS to menopause, including bioidentical hormone support and therapy.